Cooperstown, New York: Business district

 Superficially, the downtown commercial district looks not unlike it did in the 1970s.
 It has undergone significant change since the late 20th century.

 Through the 1970s, Main Street was still home to at least five grocery stores, including an A&P. Western Auto had a branch on Main Street and J.J.
 Newberry's had built, in 1960, a two-story five-and-dime with a fountain and lunch counter.
 Smalley's, a stage theater converted into a movie theater, had a single screen across from a Farm & Home store.
 With its post office, library, and the Baseball Hall of Fame, Main Street resembled a true village square.

 Today, the village has fewer traditional services for year-round and seasonal residents.
 Once boasting half a dozen gas stations, the village now has two.
 Traditional grocers have been reduced to one, and in 1977 Great American was built on the outskirts of town, replacing the town's bowling alley.

-In 2010, it was converted to a Price Chopper.
-Hardware stores such as Western Auto, McGown's and Farm & Home have been displaced by an Ace Hardware just outside the village.
-Newberry's morphed into a single-floor general store with the basement stairs boarded up, and even this general store finally closed entirely in 2017.
-Sherry's Famous Restaurant closed in the late 1990s after more than half a century of business.
 Most Main Street shops now cater to the tourist trade and feature gifts and souvenirs.

 The Cooperstown Chamber of Commerce, established in 1917, looks to develop business and trade in the Cooperstown region.
 Serving also as a visitor center in its main office, the Chamber also manages a seasonal kiosk on the corner of Main and Pioneer St for tourists.

 Cooperstown was formerly served by the Cooperstown Municipal Airport, which was a two-runway facility fewer than two miles to the northwest of town center.
 That field closed in the 1960s.
 The village is now served by a small grass field in nearby Westville and a larger paved one-runway facility in Oneonta.